bgord/knowledge/english.md

 "Your house is small but it's very cosy."
 (To say 'your house is tiny' to a stranger might seem like you're making fun of the size of their house.)

 ---

+**I plan to vs I'm planning to**

+Generally, they mean the same thing.

+I plan to learn GraphQL. -> implies that I'm in the process of planning or I'm going to plan I'm planning to learn GraphQL. -> implies that I may be literally now in the process of planning

+---